MENU

 to the materials testing community, you know we will be there to stand behind our products when your critical application requires it.

 The combination of radiant heat shields and convection cooling fins allow this model to be used at specimen temperatures up to 1200 °C (2200 °F) without any cooling.
-An optional tiny air fan does enhance stability at the highest temperatures and is recommended for the highest accuracy and for tests with small elongations.
-The fan comes with a magnetic base for support so it can be mounted at any convenient location near the extensometer.
-Fan cooling is not generally needed for induction heated systems.
 High purity alumina ceramic rods are used.
-These are available in lengths as required to fit your furnace.
+These are available in any length that is required to fit your furnace.
 A spare set is included with every extensometer.
 Specify chisel, vee chisel or conical contact points as desired.

 Download Data Sheet